expr:class='data:blog.pageType'>

 "Yes, Great Emperor."

-The Emperor was having a faraway look, while those in the room held their breath.
-They knew this is the moment he may strike and then complain about none of them stopping him later, after the deed has been done.
-General Flick’s lips were moving silently, praying to every god he knew for salvation.
+The Emperor had a faraway look, while those in the room held their breath.
+They knew this was the moment he may strike and then complain about none of them stopping him later, after the deed had been done.
+General Flick's lips were moving silently, praying to every god he knew for salvation.

 The Emperor gave a curt nod to the guard and lowered the sword.
-There was a collective release of breath which was audible with a large sigh.
+There was a collective release of breath, audible with a large sigh.
 General Flick couldn't stop his hands from trembling.
 He vowed to resign if he had the chance.
-He slumped on the floor holding his neck, not believing it is still attached to his head.
+He slumped on the floor holding his neck, not believing it was still attached to his head.

-He lay there on the posh marble floor, just staring at the huge double doors and whoever is his savior.
+He lay there on the posh marble floor, just staring at the huge double doors and whoever was his savior.
 Perry knew about the Emperor and his meanness, and how easily he parts limbs from body.
-He saw a man on the floor wearing military armor covered in sweat and drool with eyes bulging and flicking as if he is seeing stars.
+He saw a man on the floor wearing military armor, covered in sweat and drool with eyes bulging and flicking as if he was seeing stars.

-He is led to the foot of the throne, sack over his shoulder.
-He hadn't rested since the run, and the exhaustion is getting at him; he needs his bed.
-The events that happened after the villagers had found him were still blurry in his mind, and he is still shocked to see that he is still alive after facing Head Taker.
-He thought Head Taker was the last thing he expected to see, but still walking and breathing is a miracle he will always cherish, and he believes the gods are truly with him.
+He was led to the foot of the throne, sack over his shoulder.
+He hadn't rested since the run, and the exhaustion was getting at him — he needed his bed.
+The events that happened after the villagers had found him were still blurry in his mind, and he was still shocked to see that he was still alive after facing Head Taker.
+He thought Head Taker was the last thing he expected to see, but still walking and breathing was a miracle he would always cherish, and he believed the gods were truly with him.

 As he walked to the throne, he couldn't help noticing the opulence and the golden throne glittering at the end of the walkway.
-Even the chandelier is made of gold; he could see the riches of the kingdom in everything he looked at.
+Even the chandelier was made of gold — he could see the riches of the kingdom in everything he looked at.
 He was stopped a few feet from the throne by the guards, but the Emperor waved them away.
 "Come closer."

-Perry thought he had a smooth voice that can deceive people—but not him.
-He was excited and a bit afraid at the same time; this is the man who had killed many and conquered the other kingdoms to form the Great Empire.
-But he dismissed that thought; he had faced Head Taker, and no one could have survived that brute, even this Emperor.
+Perry thought he had a smooth voice that could deceive people — but not him.
+He was excited and a bit afraid at the same time — this was the man who had killed many and conquered the other kingdoms to form the Great Empire.
+But he dismissed that thought; he had faced Head Taker, and no one could have survived that brute, not even this Emperor.

 He bowed to the Emperor, bulging sack still slumped over his shoulder.